morganpizzini/AspNetCore.Docs.it-it/aspnetcore/signalr/api-design.md

 <span data-ttu-id="00cb2-115">Quando il client precedente tenta di richiamare questo metodo, riceverà un errore simile al seguente:</span><span class="sxs-lookup"><span data-stu-id="00cb2-115">When the old client tries to invoke this method, it will get an error like this:</span></span>

 ```
-Microsoft.AspNetCore.:::no-loc(SignalR):::.HubException: Failed to invoke 'GetTotalLength' due to an error on the server.
+Microsoft.AspNetCore.SignalR.HubException: Failed to invoke 'GetTotalLength' due to an error on the server.
 ```

 <span data-ttu-id="00cb2-116">Nel server verrà visualizzato un messaggio di log simile al seguente:</span><span class="sxs-lookup"><span data-stu-id="00cb2-116">On the server, you'll see a log message like this:</span></span>